Section 8 Participant Obligations

 E. Family Notice of Move or Lease Termination

-The family must notify the NCH and the owner before the family moves out of the unit or terminates the lease by a notice to the owner.
+The family must notify the NCHA and the owner before the family moves out of the unit or terminates the lease by a notice to the owner.

 F. Owner Eviction Notice

-The family must promptly give the NCH a copy of any owner eviction notice it receives.
+The family must promptly give the NCHA a copy of any owner eviction notice it receives.

 G. Use and Occupancy of the Unit